yetanotherco/aligned_layer/docs/guides/3_generating_proofs.md

 }
 ```

-Note that METHOD_ID will be imported from guest but it will be under a different name.
+Note that METHOD_ID will be imported from guest, but it will be under a different name.

 Then run the following command to generate the proof: